-Every five years through 2050, Council staff will assess and report the status of this performance measure by:
+Every five years, Council staff will assess and report the status of this performance measure by:

-- 1. Displaying natural community net acres and cumulative (total) acres on the Performance Measures Dashboard. - 2.
-Providing results in Council's annual report (published in January). - 3.
-Informing the Five-Year Review of the Delta Plan. - 4.
-Informing Council's adaptive management and other relevant decision-making. - 5.
+- 1. Posting updates on the Performance Measures Dashboard. - 2.
+Providing results in the Council's annual report (published in January). - 3.
+Communicating findings in the five-year review of the Delta Plan. - 4.
+Informing Council's adaptive management and other decision-making. - 5.
 Communicating management-relevant results at Council and Delta Plan Interagency Implementation Committee (DPIIC) public meetings. - 6.
 Presenting findings at technical interagency groups, professional gatherings, and conferences.